 The breaking of the treaty in this way would reinforce the principle that nothing was good except what was advantageous to Islam, and nothing evil except what hindered Islam.
 Once the treaty was formally discarded, Islamic jurists enunciated the principle that truces in general could only be concluded on a temporary basis of up to ten years, and that they could only be entered into for the purpose of allowing weakened Muslim forces to gather strength to fight again more effectively.

 Nevertheless, Ibn Kathir and others maintain that the Quraysh broke the treaty first.
-And verses 8-14 certainly give the impression that they did indeed break it, excoriating the pagans for selling “the signs of Allah” for a “miserable price” (v.
+And Allah certainly give the impression that they did indeed break it, excoriating the pagans for selling “the signs of Allah” for a “miserable price” (v.
 9) and for violating oaths they made with the Muslims (vv.
 12, 13).
 Thus because of all their enormities, Allah exhorts the Muslims to fight them (vv.
 13-14).
-According to Ibn Juzayy, “Allah will punish them at your hands” (v.
+According to Ibn Juzayy, “Allah will punish them by your hands” (v.
 14) means “killing and capture.
 That is a promise of victory for the Muslims.”
-The Tafsir al-Jalalayn concurs: “Fight them, and God will chastise them, He will have them killed, at your hands and degrade them, humiliate them through capture and subjugation, and He will give you victory against them…”
+The Tafsir al-Jalalayn concurs: “Fight them, and God will chastise them, He will have them killed, at your hands and degrade them, humiliate them through capture and subjugation, and He will give you victory against them.”